How To Stop Your Neighbours Cat Peeing On Your Front Door

 Citrus peel

 Scatter citrus peel around your front door.
-Your neighbours might think it’s a bit odd but it could be worth it to deter the cat!
+Your neighbors might think it’s a bit odd, but it could be worth it to deter the cat!
 Cats don’t like a strong citrusy smell.
 If you have some old peels handy, scatter them near your front door.
-If it doesn’t work for you move on!
+If it doesn’t work for you, move on!

 Olbas Oil